-The financial statements have been prepared on a historical costs basis unless otherwise stated in the notes.
+The financial statements have been prepared on a historical cost basis, unless disclosed otherwise.
 The accounting policies that have been adopted in the preparation of this report are appropriate to meet the needs of the members.
+The financial report is presented in Australian dollars and all values are rounded to the nearest dollar (\$).